IHE/ITI.SeR/SeR.md

 that Authorization Decisions are based on the document metadata and groups the XDS Document Registry and the Authorization Decisions Manager for simplicity.

+In this use-case the XDS Document Repositories are all in the same XDS Affinity Domain and delegate Access Decisions to the Authorization Decisions Manager grouped with the XDS Document Registry.

+In this use case a special implementation is used intended to increase the overall perfomance.
+Access Decisions are created when the Requester Entity queries the XDS metadata and stored for a specific time interval, expecting that the document metadatda are queried from the XDS Registry before the documents are queried from the XDS Repository within the time frame set by the Access Decision lifetime.

 ![Figure 39.4.2.1-1: SeR Actor Diagram with XDS Actor Groupings](assets/images/SeR_Actor_Diagram.png) _Figure 39.4.2.1-1: SeR Actor Diagram with XDS Actor Groupings_